JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/Monitoring Services in Microsoft Azure.md

 - Alerts: Set up to triage outages and planned maintenance.
 - Drill Down: Detailed information on affected services, regions, and updates.
 - Reboot Management: Choose when to perform maintenance to minimize downtime.

+<h2></h2>

+# Analyze the decision criteria

+1. Criteria for Choosing Azure Monitoring Service:

+- Experts consider specific criteria when choosing an Azure monitoring service for a business need.
+- Understanding these criteria helps assess nuanced differences among products.

+2. Azure Advisor:

+- Useful for projects where cost reduction, improving resilience, or enhancing security are important considerations.
+- Analyzes deployed resources, configurations, and usage.
+- Provides suggestions for optimization based on best practices in reliability, security, performance, costs, and operations.

+3. Azure Service Health:

+- Monitors Azure itself, focusing on the services and regions critical to your project.
+- Displays the current status of Azure services, upcoming planned outages, and services scheduled for sunset.
+- Allows setting up alerts for instances and upcoming downtime without regular dashboard visits.

+4. Azure Monitor:

+- Tracks performance or issues related to specific VM or container instances, databases, and applications.
+- Enables the creation of reports and notifications to understand service performance or diagnose Azure-related issues.
+- Suitable for measuring custom events alongside other usage metrics.
+- Enables setting up alerts for outages or autoscaling events, specifically tailored to your resources.
+- Ideal for measuring custom events added in the source code of software applications to identify and diagnose application behavior.